tasosalvas/spdiu/doc/installation.md

 ## on Linux

-SPDIU is developed and tested on [Debian](https://www.debian.org/).
+SpdIU is developed and tested on [Debian](https://www.debian.org/).
 The installation process should be identical for any `.deb` based distribution, and very similar for other package managers.

 First, **install `git` and `pipx`**.
 The `pipx` package should pull enough python
 ```sh